 How to share with a link, and make sure it's the right linkWhen I need to share with someone who doesn't use Google Photos, I like to use the share with link technique.
 I copy the link from Google Photos, then I paste it wherever my recipient is sure to see it, an email addressed to them, a text message, a Facebook post etc. Anyone who has the link can see the picture(s) represented by that link.

 As long as it's the right link!
-You need to follow the proper steps, not just grab a link from the address bar.
-If you do grab the link from the address bar, it will start with Photos.Google.com/photo/....
+You need to follow the proper steps, not just grab a link with the right-click/copy link method, or copying from the address bar.
+If you do grab the link with either of those two generic methods it will start with Photos.Google.com/photo/....
 That is a link to your photo library and only you will be able to see it.
 Anyone you send it to will just see a 404:that's an error.
 The correct link should start with photos.app.goo.gl/...

 Here's how you get the right link: